Ahmedhabaib/MovieStore/README.md

    - MovieController
    - UserController

-## Database Schema
-The database consists of tables for Movies, Genres, and Users, with appropriate relationships between them.

-## Getting Started
-(Instructions for setting up the project locally would go here)

-## Contributing
-This project was developed as part of an academic mini-project.
-For any inquiries or potential contributions, please contact the project developers.

-## License
-(Information about the project's license would go here)

 ## Acknowledgments
 Special thanks to Mr. Fahmi KALLEL for supervising this project and to the Institut International de Technologie Sfax for providing the platform for this educational experience.